 Proof of Live Scan Submission Back to top

 Attorneys must submit their ATI number into the ATI link on their My State Bar Profile.
-This shall serve as proof of submission of fingerprints to a Live Scan vendor on or before December 1, 2019*, before the second penalty period begins.
+This shall serve as proof of submission of fingerprints to a Live Scan vendor.

 The ATI number submitted through the ATI link will be regularly audited against notifications that the State Bar receives from the DOJ and FBI.
 ATI numbers generated from fingerprints submitted to another agency will not be accepted.
 Attorneys must enter an ATI number that was obtained by submitting fingerprints using the State Bar live scan form for the purpose of complying with the fingerprinting rule requirement.
 It is the responsibility of the attorney to enter the correct ATI number.
 The State Bar will notify the attorney of the need to resubmit fingerprints if and when the DOJ cannot confirm the ATI number or if the ATI number is already in use by another agency.
 The use of a fraudulent ATI number may lead to disciplinary action.